-Safe staffing can be a matter of life and death, and getting the right ratios requires nurses and management work together.
+Safe staffing can be a matter of life and death, and achieving the right staffing levels requires nurses and management working together.
 Adding Registered Nurses (RNs) to unit staffing has eliminated nearly one-fifth of all hospital deaths and reduced the relative risk of adverse patient events, such as infection and bleeding.
 Reducing medical errors is particularly important because the Centers for Medicare & Medicaid Services (CMS) has started denying payment for preventable hospital-acquired injuries or illnesses, and other private insurers are expected to follow suit.

-- The number and capacity of available health care personnel, geography of a unit, and available technology.
+- The number and capacity of available health care personnel, geography of a unit, and available technology; and

 - The intensity, complexity, and stability of patients.

-- Ensures RNs are not forced to work without orientation in units where they are not trained or experienced.
+- Ensure RNs are not forced to work without orientation in units where they are not adequately trained or experienced;

-- Establishes procedures for receiving and investigating complaints.
+- Establish procedures for receiving and investigating complaints;

-- Allows the secretary of Health and Human Services to impose civil monetary penalties for each known violation.
+- Allow the secretary of Health and Human Services to impose civil monetary penalties for each known violation;

-This legislation presents a balanced approach that promotes the development and implementation of valid, reliable, unit-by-unit nurse staffing plans to ensure patient safety.
-Please urge your lawmakers to support this critical legislation.
+This balanced approach promotes the development and implementation of valid, reliable, unit-by-unit nurse staffing plans to ensure patient safety.